 Even before the Supreme Court ruling,

-of Quebec had already created its own new right-to-die law.
+of Quebec had already created its own new end-of-life law.

-This new law authorizes three medical methods of managing dying:
+This law authorizes three medical methods of managing dying:

 (1) withdrawing life-support systems and curative medical treatments;